randy3k/R-Box/README.md

 Supported Applications
 ---------------
-* R GUI for Windows and Mac
+* R GUI on Windows and Mac
-* Terminal and iTerm 2 for Mac
+* Terminal and iTerm 2 on Mac
-* Tmux and screen for Linux
+* Tmux and screen on Linux
 * [SublimeREPL](https://github.com/wuub/SublimeREPL)
+* (In beta) RStudio on Mac

 Note: For Windows, [AutoHotkey](http://www.autohotkey.com) which is an automation script is used as a bridge between R and ST.